lukasNo1/opi/README.md

 The bot buys back (rolls) the option contract each month, one day before expiration

+The bot will try to roll contracts for credit first, but can fall back to pay for rollups if the last sold option ended up deep ITM

+(Paying for rollups can be prevented in the config settings)

 ---

 You need to own at least 100 of the underlying asset you want the bot to sell the covered calls on